-When choosing a TUNIK dress, you are contributing to change, the healing of our planet and the local Australian industry.
+When choosing a TUNIK dress, you are contributing to the local Australian industry, and the healing of our planet.

 “When I knew it was time to create my own brand, I had to rebuild my idea of fashion every single step of the way.
 I had to forget everything I was told and trained to do as I wanted to create with a genuine concern for our earth and mother nature.”